North Dakota Solar Panel Savings Calculator

 What is the solar payback period in North Dakota?

-The average payback period for solar panels in North Dakota is approximately 15 years.
+Based on the inputs above, the payback period for solar panels in North Dakota is approximately 22.8 years before any documented state or utility incentive.
 After that, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty life.